Formation of International Business Company (IBC) in Barbados

 REGISTERED OFFICE AND SECRETARY

 Barbados companies must maintain a registered office in Barbados.
 Copies of the Articles of Association, Memorandum of Association, and Certificate of Incorporation must be kept at the Registered Office.
 A copy of the Register of Directors must also be kept at the Registered Office of the IBC.
 The Register is not available to the public.
 There is no requirement to have a company secretary; however, it is advisable to have one for administration purposes.
-An individual or a body corporate of any nationality can be appointed as company secretary.
+An individual or a corporate body of any nationality can be appointed as company secretary.

 The directors and the shareholders meetings need not be held in Barbados; also there is no requirement for an Annual General Meeting.
-All meetings may be held outside Barbados by telephone or other electronic means.
+All meetings may be held outside of Barbados by telephone or other electronic means.
 Alternatively, directors and shareholders may vote by proxy.